Gregorio Mengarini: Life

 The missionaries began the study of the language, translating into it simple prayers and hymns.
 Mengarini's method for learning the language consisted of immersing himself in it as fully as possible.
 He even joined the tribe on a summer buffalo hunt.
 Mengarini composed a Salish grammar that is still the standard for the cognate dialects.
 He wrote it in Latin and designed it for use by future generations of missionaries.
 He taught the children to sing in Salish hymns of his own composition, and even trained an Indian band for service on feast days.
 He organized Sunday afternoon "catechism bees," public contests in which children took turns asking and answering questions.
 The winner received arrows as a prize.
 Having studied homeopathic medicine, Mengarini also treated illnesses that plagued the Salish.
 He believed that the Salish would continue to practice their traditional medicine, which he considered idolatrous, "if they are not convinced that the missionaries are much more practitioners of medicine than they."

 However, when Mengarini and the other priests reached out to the Blackfeet, traditional Salish enemies, they broke the trust of the Salish people.
 Mengarini instructed one Salish man to give back items taken from an enemy Blackfeet in battle.
 Another time, he invited Blackfeet to a feast at St. Mary's Mission.
 By offering friendship to the Blackfeet, the priests inadvertently destroyed the trust the Salish tribe placed in them, causing tensions to rise and undermine their efforts.
 The missionary work progressed until 1849, when raids by the Blackfeet and the defection and relapse of a large part of the Flathead tribe under a rival claimant for the chieftainship forced the mission to close.

-Mengarini was summoned to join Father Accolti, the superior of the north-western Jesuit Missions, in Oregon.
-In 1852, on request of Archbishop Alemany of San Francisco for Jesuit workers, he was sent to Santa Clara to help establish the Californian mission that was the nucleus of the present college.
+Mengarini was summoned to join Michael Accolti, the superior of the northwestern Jesuit Missions, in Oregon.
+In 1852, on request of Joseph Sadoc Alemany, the Archbishop of San Francisco, for Jesuit workers, he was sent to Santa Clara to help establish the Californian mission that was the nucleus of the present college.

 In the meantime the Flatheads had sent to Oregon to ask for his return.
 They were told this was impossible as he was assigned to another station, but on their urgent desire, the Flathead mission was re-established at St. Ignatius in 1851.
 Mengarini was stationed at Santa Clara for the rest of his life, acting for thirty years as treasurer or vice-president, until a stroke of apoplexy and failing sight caused his retirement from active duties.